-In order to be eligible for academic accommodations, students are required to submit the following documentation to the Director of Academic Affairs Support Services and Compliance: diagnosis of a specific disability (learning, medical, psychiatric); explanation of test results; limitations in an educational setting; and an explanation of recommended accommodations.
+In order to be eligible for academic accommodations, students are required to submit the following documentation to the Director of Academic Accommodations: diagnosis of a specific disability (learning, medical, psychiatric); explanation of test results; limitations in an educational setting; and an explanation of recommended accommodations.

 In accordance with a student’s documentation, reasonable accommodations may include:

 - Alternate format for written material

 Reasonable academic accommodations do not alter essential elements of courses, programs or activities.
 They are modifications which allow otherwise qualified individuals to have an equal opportunity in the classroom.

 Guidance and support are offered to students in the following areas: study skills, time management, course scheduling, self-advocacy skills, peer tutoring, personal and career development and referrals for learning disability testing.

 Assistive technology is also available to students with formal academic accommodations in the following areas:

 - Dragon Naturally Speaking